The Wrath of Mulgarath

 What’s inside...

-In the final installment of the Spiderwick Chronicles, the Grace children have a final showdown with the evil ogre, Mulgarath.
-With the help of their friends, both human and fantastical, they must protect the Spiderwick estate and their family from his wrath.
+In the final installment of the Spiderwick Chronicles, the Grace children, Jared, Simon, and Mallory, face a final showdown with the evil ogre, Mulgarath.
+With support from their friends, both human and fantastical, they strive to protect the Spiderwick estate and their family from his wrath.
+The tale is brought to life by New York Times best-selling authors Tony DiTerlizzi and Holly Black, who have risked everything to present this captivating story.
+Spanning five books, the Spiderwick Chronicles is an exhilarating adventure where the world of magic is closer than you think.

 Character compass